 Change out the light fixture on the front porch.
 Most homes have a light fixture at the front door and they tend to be overlooked as we hustle in and out of our homes, often via the garage.
 A simple swap of a light fixture can cost a lot more than $100, but there are plenty of options for less.
 When your home was built, the look that was in style at the time might be seen as outdated and old today, so an update can give the impression that the home is much newer than it really is.
 Remember, perception is often reality in a buyer’s mind.
 The same can also be said for the door hardware (knobs, locks, and peepholes) – any upgrade will give you results (especially if you combine several of the items into one upgrade/update – fresh paint on the door, new light fixture, and new door hardware).

 Trim the trees and shrubs.
 Almost every time we’ve ever seen an inspection report, it mentions trimming back trees and shrubs from the house.
-Anytime you have plants or trees that have contact with the building, you’re giving wood destroying insects like termites a path into your home.
+According to a fantastic read, anytime you have plants or trees that have contact with the building, you’re giving wood destroying insects like termites a path into your home.
 Tree branches near the roof line can also cause damage to roof tiles when there’s a bit of wind.
 So more than likely, you’re going to have to do this anyway, why not knock it out now and spruce up the curb appeal of your home with a quick trim.
 You can do this one yourself for no cost or hire a landscaper to do a quick clean up of the front of the home.
 Either way, your house will look amazing with this easy to do item.

 image courtesy of dandeluca